csawatzky/pyladies-cmd-pyintro/README.md

 http://cc.vrplumber.com/index.html

-Learn Python The Hard Way -- a no-gimmick way of learning a language, that also teaches the fundamental concepts of computer science.
+Learn Python The Hard Way --  a book that provides an a no-gimmick way of learning a language,  that also explains  fundamental concepts of computer science.

 http://learnpythonthehardway.org/book/ex0.html